lmondada/dphil-thesis/content/02_quantum/05_need_help.md

 introducing errors for a very long time[^majorana], and so, error correction will be absolutely everywhere, as soon as our quantum computers will have managed to implement such protocols.
-[^majorana]: At the risk of stoking controversy, we should at this point acknowledge the commendable efforts of scientists chasing the Majorana particle @Sau_2010 @Haaf2024 @Mourik_2012.
+[^majorana]: We should at this point---at the risk of stoking controversy--- acknowledge the commendable efforts of scientists chasing the Majorana particle @Sau_2010 @Haaf2024 @Mourik_2012.
 The topological quantum computers these would enable are to my knowledge the only quantum architecture proposed